310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 {% bubble Chiaki sigh2 %}
 But you're a considerate person, so benefiting from the unit’s value… might have felt wrong for you.

-But it's not something to feel guilty about at all.
+But it isn't something to feel guilty about at all.
 That’s what units are for.

 It exists so that, together, we can climb up to a place we wouldn’t be able to reach on our own.
 {% endbubble %}